Rishabh Pant's injury update: No fractures, two deep cuts on forehead, ligament tear in knee

 Story highlights

-Rishabh Pant's X-ray at Saksham Hospital indicates that he has no bone injuries.
-His right knee has a ligament tear.
+Rishabh Pant's X-ray at Saksham Hospital indicates that he has no bone injuries but his right knee has a ligament tear.

-Rishabh Pant's X-ray at Saksham Hospital indicates that he has no bone injuries.
-His right knee has a ligament tear.
+Rishabh Pant's X-ray at Saksham Hospital indicates that he has no bone injuries but his right knee has a ligament tear.

 According to recent reports, Rishabh Pant is out of danger and suffered no bone fracture.
-Though there are a couple of lacerations (deep cuts) on his head and a ligament injury on his right knee which would require further investigations, said Dr Sushil Nagar, who is currently treating Pant at the Saksham Hospital in Roorkee, Uttarakhand.
+Though there are a couple of lacerations (deep cuts) on his head and a ligament injury on his right knee which would require further investigations, said Dr Sushil Nagar, who treated Pant at Saksham Hospital in Roorkee, Uttarakhand.

 Pant's car was seen ramming into the road divider and overturning several times before landing on the other side of the road, according to CCTV footage that surfaced online.
 It caught fire a few minutes after the collision, but Pant was able to escape by breaking the windscreen.
 Pant was returning from a vacation in the UAE and planned to meet his family.
 He was driving alone at the time of the accident.